The Need for Scrolling

 Step 6 | Create the Scroll Bar

-The scroll bar is what will (eventually) will drive our parameter action from.
+The scroll bar (or Gantt chart, really) is what will (eventually) will drive our parameter action from.
 The main objective is just to set up a set of marks that has the same number of rows as the main table (or graph) we want to scroll.
 If our table has 200 rows, we need the scroll bar to have 200 rows so that the parameter will connect one with the other.

 This means you need to create the same number of marks on the scroll bar sheet as the main table/graph sheet.
 (Note, that once you put the “Show Rows” calc on the filter, you will obviously only have the number of marks you specified.)